Growing up in Mumbai, India

 Are you married?
 Any children?

-son Aadi is ten years old and keenly interested in outer space and robotics.
+My husband Amber Malhotra runs an asset management firm which is developing building technologies to provide economic housing.
+My son Aadi is ten years old and keenly interested in outer space and robotics.

 What are your interests/hobbies?